HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ![Sales 1 17~2](https://github.com/user-attachments/assets/19703eb7-90fe-4b9a-a4b9-d3da14c0a057)

+*fig 10: Hat Sales Analysis*

-Fig 12 reveals that the total frequency of customers is 1,991,  total quantity of hat sold is 15,929 and the total revenue is 316,195.
+Fig 10 reveals that the total frequency of customers is 1,991,  total quantity of hat sold is 15,929 and the total revenue is 316,195.

 Approximately 56% of hat sales was from East Region, approximately 22% was from West region and approximately 22% was from North region.